Navigating Pregnancy Discrimination

 Understanding Pregnancy Discrimination

 Pregnancy discrimination is unfair treatment at work due to pregnancy, childbirth or related medical conditions.
-This discrimination can range from overt actions like job termination to subtler forms like social exclusion or exclusion from key projects.
-Such discrimination can happen swiftly, such as firing when the employer learns of the pregnancy.
+This discrimination ranges from overt actions like job termination to subtler forms like social exclusion or being excluded from key projects.
+Discrimination can happen swiftly—you might be fired when your employer learns you're pregnant.

-The impact of pregnancy discrimination extends beyond career setbacks, leading to immediate and long-term financial and health burdens.
-Loss of income can affect parents' ability to manage the costs of having a baby.
-A 2020 Baylor University study further linked pregnancy discrimination to increased risks of postpartum depression in mothers and adverse health outcomes for babies.
+Pregnancy discrimination's impact extends beyond career setbacks, creating immediate and long-term financial and health burdens.
+Loss of income affects parents' ability to manage the costs of having a baby.
+A 2020 Baylor University study linked pregnancy discrimination to increased risks of postpartum depression in mothers and adverse health outcomes for babies.

 Prevalence of Pregnancy Discrimination in the Workplace

-While the average settlement amounts for cases that reach litigation vary, some notable examples can provide insight.
-For instance, Rainbow USA, Inc. had to pay an $11,000 settlement after firing a manager for being pregnant.
-Another example occurred in February 2020 when Orlando Float, a massage therapy company, settled for $27,000 after claims that it terminated an employee due to her pregnancy.
+While average settlement amounts for cases that reach litigation vary, some notable examples provide insight.
+Rainbow USA, Inc. had to pay an $11,000 settlement after firing a manager for being pregnant.
+In February 2020, Orlando Float, a massage therapy company, settled for $27,000 after terminating an employee due to her pregnancy.

 Trend of complaints (receipts) over the years (2010-2020).